-Talk about a movie that completely exceeded my expectations, a lot of my critiques in the past I felt have been rather obvious, I (like the majority of moviegoers) loves most of the summer blockbusters we’ve been getting lately as well as several animated films, especially those from Disney, Pixar, and DreamWorks, though I still try to keep an open mind on whatever I’m watching.
-I’ve been busy going through blockbusters this summer, you name it, Captain America: Civil War, X-Men: Apocalypse, Independence Day: Resurgence, Ghostbusters, Star Trek Beyond, Suicide Squad, many of my focuses during the summer are usually on movies like that.
+Talk about a movie that completely exceeded my expectations, a lot of my critiques in the past I felt have been rather obvious, I (like the majority of moviegoers) love most of the summer blockbusters we’ve been getting lately as well as several animated films, especially those from Disney, Pixar, and DreamWorks, this year alone had incredible animated features like Kung Fu Panda 3, Zootopia, and Finding Dory.
+Truly an amazing year for wholesome animation for the whole family.

-But the one movie I was not expecting to rave the hell out of was Sausage Party, a CG animated comedy created and starring Seth Rogen (This is the End, Neighbors, The Interview), although lately I’ve been noticing the past few Rogen comedies all had a specific theme to his style of humor from Pineapple Express.
-He survived the apocalypse in This is the End, offended the Fuckballs out of North Korea with The Interview, and celebrated Christmas and Christianity with weed and shenanigans in The Night Before.
+But one animated movie this year I was not expecting to rave the hell out of was Sausage Party, a CG animated comedy created by and starring Seth Rogen (This is the End, Neighbors, The Interview) and directed by Conrad Vernon (Shrek 2) and Greg Tiernan (Rugrats, The Wild Thornberrys).
+Lately I’ve been noticing the past few Rogen comedies all had a specific theme to his style of humor from Pineapple Express, he survived the apocalypse in This is the End, offended the Fuckballs out of North Korea with The Interview, and celebrated Christmas with weed and shenanigans in The Night Before.

-The film takes place in a supermarket called Shopwell’s where food waits to be chosen by the Gods and become eternal.
+The film takes place in a supermarket called Shopwell’s where food waits to be chosen by the Gods (Humans) and become eternal in a magical place known as the Great Beyond.
 A sausage named Frank (voiced by Seth Rogen) is in love with a bun named Brenda (voiced by Kristen Wiig-Paul, Bridesmaids, Ghostbusters) and they touch tips, and big shock a customer chooses Frank and Brenda’s packages.

 But after a freak-out involving a jar of honey mustard going on and on about the truth behind being “Chosen” Frank and Brenda get flung out of the shopping cart as Frank’s best friend, Barry (voiced by Michael Cera-Arrested Development, Superbad, Juno) among other groceries get taken to a woman’s house where they start to experience the truth for themselves.